 The objective of this exercise is to introduce students to the basics of connecting to WRDS using PC-SAS for Windows.
 Students will learn how to sign on to SAS remotely and build a query to download stock price data.
 After being taught the details of the SAS data step within the query, students will export the newly retrieved data to Excel.

-Requires a CRSP annual stock subscription.
+Requires Windows, Excel, and a CRSP subscription.

 Students will become conversant in executing web queries to download financial data.
 They will also validate important components of the balance sheet, income statement, and statement of cash flows for a company of their choosing.